awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 ## Data contracts for Lambda functions<a name="cde-data-contracts-lambda"></a>

 Your Lambda functions for advanced data manipulation interact with Amazon Kendra data contracts\.
 The contracts are the mandatory request and response structures of your Lambda functions\.
-If your Lambda functions do not follow these structures, then Amazon Kendra throws an error\.
+If your Lambda functions don't follow these structures, then Amazon Kendra throws an error\.

 Your Lambda function for `PreExtractionHookConfiguration` should expect the following request structure: